 I think the study speaks volume to allowing a consumer to be informed of the store brands by basically trying the store brands for the purpose of knowing if they fit the needs and the requirements of the consumer.

-16. Don't fail to visit the clearance section
+16. Visit the clearance section

 When you buy products from clearance section and use your coupons, you are going to get the products for dirt cheap.
 Trust me on this.